Man on Carnival cruise in critical condition after fall, Coast Guard says

 The helicopter involved in the rescue was an MH-65 Dolphin, USCG officials said.

-No other information surrounding the man’s fall was immediately available.
+No other information surrounding the man’s fall or the Coast Guard’s response was immediately available.
 Officials did not release the victim’s name.